jodhernandezbe/PRTR_transfers_FastAPI/README.md

     conda env create -n PRTR_FastAPI -f environment.yml

-The above commands are written assuming that you are in the folder containing the .txt and .yml files, i.e. the root folder PRTR_transfers_FastAPI.
+The above command is written assuming that you are in the folder containing the .yml file, i.e. the root folder PRTR_transfers_FastAPI.

 ### Ovoiding ModuleNotFoundError and ImportError